 RHR will address the need for additional hydraulic parameter data for the Westwater Canyon Member specific to the Roca Honda permit area by performing aquifer tests using the wells drilled in 2007 for that purpose (Figure 9-4).
-Transmissivity, hydraulic conductivity, specific capacity, and storage coefficient values will be obtained from the testing (Tables 9-13 and 9-14).
+Diagrams of these wells as constructed are contained in Attachment II of Appendix A of this section.
+Transmissivity, hydraulic conductivity, specific capacity, and storage coefficient values will be obtained from the testing (Table 9-13).
 These data will be used to develop an understanding of the site-specific hydrology of the formation and estimate the pumping rate required to dewater the mine.
 The hydraulic parameter values will also be used in the ground water flow model RHR will develop for the purpose of estimating the potential impacts of mine dewatering on area water levels and surface flow.